top of page

 Vision

-Our vision is to see a society, both within and without Indian country that values all people equally.
+Our vision is to see a society, both within and beyond Indian country that values all people equally.

 We see the land we live on as our precious home, our mother – Unci Maka, which requires protection and is not merely a resource to exploit.
 We envision all living beings as our relatives, Mitakyue oyasin.